Folkwise-io/spoc-evaluation-framework/README.md

 Stars are enthusiastic software developers who eat, drink, sleep and dream software development.
 These are career developers who have studied software development professionally, have experience as developers in the software development industry, and often actively partake in the dev community they are a part of.

 Some of the best software developers are Stars.
-They make excellent technical leaders and are an inspiration to younger developers who have the privilege of working with them.
+They make excellent technical leaders and are frequently an inspiration to younger developers who have the privilege of working with them.
 They fit well into technical organizations and are capable of building projects from scratch with strong technical foundations.
 However, they might not fit well into organizations that are primarily non-technical or that do not have a strong software development culture.

 ### Traits